CloudLabs-MOC/MS-900-Lab-Content/Instructions/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 ## Review

-In this module, you have learned how to create users and assign licenses to the users from the Microsoft 365 admin center.
-You have also learned how to add domains and the process to access other admin centers and explored through various office365 apps.
+Throughout this module, you've gained the knowledge of generating users, allocating licenses through the Microsoft 365 admin center, and acquired the skills to access different admin centers.
+Additionally, you've navigated and explored various Office 365 applications.

 ## You have successfully completed the lab.